VeerpalKaur1511/VeerpalKaurBookStore/VeerpalKaurBookStore/Readme.txt

 then i get a ajax error to solve this error i replace 0 instaed of nulll i do this replacment in upsert.cs file then i modify my code in product>upsert.cshtml to get new fileds for price and listprice

+then i modify my code in Controller > Homecontroller.cs
+IEnumerable<Product> productList = _unifOfWork.Product.GetAll(includeProperties: "Category,CoverType");
+after that i also add some using statments to get error free code